 We will continue to be bold, intentional, and unwavering in our commitment to transparency and accountability.

-This past fall, we co-founded and launched CEO Action for Racial Equity, a Fellowship dedicated to advancing racial equity for the Black community through public policy.
+In 2020, we co-founded and launched CEO Action for Racial Equity, a Fellowship dedicated to advancing racial equity for the Black community through public policy.
 Using CEO Action for Diversity and Inclusion - the largest CEO-driven business commitment to advance diversity and inclusion within the workforce - as a platform, our mission is clear: To identify, develop and promote scalable and sustainable public policies and corporate engagement strategies that will address systemic racism, social injustice and improve societal well-being.

 “It isn’t just about what businesses can do inside their organizations, but how we can come together using our collective resources, experience and time to change the policies and systems that contribute to an unjust society.
 While our mission is ambitious, it’s precise.
 Purpose, passion, people, and social justice.
 That’s what this Fellowship is all about.”